 Trademarks and copyrights are extremely valuable assets for companies.
 A trademark can be the primary identity for any product which provides it a higher value in the market.
-Copyright on the other hand is associated with literature, music, photographs and determines the right to use and broadcast them.
+Copyright, on the other hand, is associated with literature, music, photographs and determines the right to use and broadcast them.

-Trademark Litigation: Trademark Litigation is undertaken against trade dress, dilution, unfair competition, false advertising, false endorsement, domain name, gray market and counterfeit activities.
+Trademark Litigation: Trademark Litigation is undertaken against trade dress, dilution, unfair competition, false advertising, false endorsement, domain name, gray market, and counterfeit activities.
 The primary aim is to protect the exclusivity of the trademark and ensure that the goodwill it bears is maintained.
-Certain trademark claims are also made before Trademark and Trial Appeal Board (TTAB).
+Certain trademark claims are also made before the Trademark and Trial Appeal Board (TTAB).

-Lastly, Empire on behalf of its clients can also act in anti-piracy investigations and ensure that there are no continuing violations and can coordinate with law enforcement agencies to bring them to book.
+Lastly, the Empire on behalf of its clients can also act in anti-piracy investigations and ensure that there are no continuing violations and can coordinate with law enforcement agencies to bring them to book.

 No designation has been made by the Texas Board of Legal Specialization for a Certificate of Special Competence in this area.